AUCOHL/DFFRAM/Readme.md

   </tr>
 </table>

+<font size="8px"> \* All support 32-bit word reads and 1, 2, and 4 bytes writes.  </font>

-\* Values are based on original layout produced by teh compiler.
+\*\* Values are based on original layout produced by teh compiler.
 OpenRAM macros are typically wrapped to be useful w/ automated PnR ASIC flows.

 ## Handcrafted
 Until the compiler is fully ready, you may harden pre-existing handcrafted designs using Openlane.
 Here is a high-level view of the improvement over RTL synthesis: